 Airports are of extreme importance in our increasingly interconnected world.
 That’s why some of them can get busy, very busy.
-So let’s take a tour of the biggest airports out there, continent by continent!
+So let’s take a tour of the biggest airports in the world, continent by continent!

 What is the biggest airport in Asia?